 Craig Groeschel at LifeChurch.tv delivered a powerful message about adultery during a series called “5 Easy Steps to Wreck Your Life.”
-Here’s the link for those of you who would like to see it.
-Anyway, it made me think about the sad stories I’ve encountered about small-group members having affairs with each other.
+It made me think about the sad stories I’ve encountered about small-group members having affairs with each other.

 It doesn’t surprise me that people within small groups might find one another attractive.
 Openness, honesty, empathy and sensitivity are characteristics displayed in small-group settings, and these are attractive traits.
 It would be easy for someone to admire another person in their group exhibiting these traits and think, “I wish my spouse were more like so-and-so.”